fluffyrobot19/project-assistant-v2/README.md

 ### How to run at this stage of development

-First, please make sure that you have Docker running.

-Then please run the `RUN.sh` script from your terminal.
+Please run the `RUN.sh` script from a Bash terminal.

-This script will check if port 3000 and 5432 are free, for Flask and Postgres, as well as run the `Dockerfile` and `docker-compose.yml`˙files.
+This script will do some process checks (whether Docker is running, and the necessary ports are free), as well as run the `Dockerfile` and `docker-compose.yml`˙files.

 A guest user is set up for the database in the `docker-compose.yml` file.